primalmotion/netboard/README.md

 ### Clients

-Copy the client certificate to the approriate devices, in ~/.config/netboard, then write a config.yaml file with the following content:
+Copy the client certificate to the appropriate devices, in `~/.config/netboard`, then write a `config.yaml` file with the following content:

 ```yaml
 listen: